 - Fundamentals for achieving a PDCP-RLC split have already been standardized for LTE Dual Connectivity, alternative 3C.
 Therefore, this split option should be the most straightforward option to standardize and the incremental effort required to standardize it should be relatively small.
 [Further study needed for C-plane]

 - The alignment between LTE-NR tight interworking and functional split may be beneficial at least in user-plane, considering migration.

+- Option 2 offers good network performance even for very long CU-DU transport delays (up to 50 – 100 ms) and it is very robust against jitter.
+Consequently, option 2 allows to centralize and virtualize the CU in a regional or national data center, and to take maximum advantage of upcoming cloud technologies.
+In addition, option 2 can operate with any transport network, including legacy transport technologies.

 Option 2-2: In this split option, RRC, PDCP are in the central unit.
 RLC, MAC, physical layer and RF are in the distributed unit.
 In addition, this option can be achieved by separating the RRC and PDCP for the CP stack and the PDCP for the UP stack into different central entities.